streamnative/pulsar-flink/README.md

  |-- __eventTime: timestamp (nullable = true)
  ```

- For Pulsar topic with `Schema.DOUBLE`, it's schema is:
+ The following is the schema of a Pulsar topic with `Schema.DOUBLE`:
  ```
  root
  |-- value: double (nullable = false)